Celumproject/domoscio-docs/2_a_consolidation_integration_case.md

 	{name: "Mathematics", uid: "mat0036grde", created_at: [Now]}

-Amongst all the types of information you should send to the API, the following three are mandatory.
+Amongst all the types of information you should send to the API, the following three are mandatory:

+*	Contents structure and meta-data
+*	Students and subscriptions
+*	Events and users interactions with your platform

 In some cases, the "Contents structure and meta-data" can be imported directly into the API.
 If that is your case or if you are willing to do so, please contact us directly.

 ### Contents structure and meta-data